Álvaro Magalhães

-Álvaro Monteiro Magalhães (born 3 January 1961), known simply as Álvaro as a player, is a Portuguese former footballer who played as a left-back, currently a manager.
+Álvaro Monteiro Magalhães (born 3 January 1961), known simply as Álvaro as a player, is a Portuguese former professional footballer who played as a left-back.

 In 11 seasons in the Primeira Liga, he appeared in 224 matches and scored six goals.
 He spent nine years of his career with Benfica, winning ten major titles.

 Magalhães represented Portugal at the 1986 World Cup and Euro 1984.
-In 1994, he began working as a coach.
+In 1994, he began working as a manager.

 Club career

 Born in Lamego, Viseu District, Álvaro made his Primeira Liga debut in 1980 with Académica de Coimbra, moving subsequently to S.L.
 Benfica.
 After two seasons he became first choice, as the Lisbon club went on to win four leagues and as many Taça de Portugal (three consecutive in the latter competition) while making more than 200 official appearances.

 In June 1990, after only totalling 13 games in his last two seasons – Benfica also appeared in two European Cup finals during that timeframe, but he was only a fringe player – Álvaro left and signed with neighbours C.F.
 Estrela da Amadora, helping the team to the second round of the UEFA Cup Winners' Cup; however, the league ended in relegation.
 He closed out his career at the age of 32 in the Segunda Liga, with Leixões SC.

 One year after retiring, Magalhães began a coaching career, working with several first and second-division teams.
 His first experience at the former level was with G.D.
 Chaves in 1997–98, narrowly avoiding relegation.

 From 2003 to 2005, Magalhães was assistant manager at Benfica under José Antonio Camacho and Giovanni Trapattoni respectively, winning the league title in the second season.
 In the latter part of the decade he had spells in Romania and Angola, being Girabola champion with G.D.
 Interclube for the second time in the Luanda club's history.

 Magalhães signed a new two-year contract in November 2009 but, on 29 March 2011, he was relieved of his duties.
 In early February 2012, he was appointed coach of Clube Nacional de Benguela in the same country and league; soon after, he returned to Portuguese football, signing with Associação Naval 1º de Maio, which he had already managed in 2005–06's top flight and 2002–03's second tier.